Highest Tier

 Car Rental Hertz Five Star Hertz President's Circle

-Earn Rate 8 Miles per euro 9 Miles per euro
+Earn Rate 8 miles per euro 9 miles per euro

 Soft Landing To Gold (if < 300 XP) Always to Platinum

 Benefits verified at Flying Blue Ultimate info.
-Last verified: 17 February 2026.
+Last verified: 3 April 2026.

 👑 Track Your Ultimate Progress